 for US feet).
 The

-proj do not handle vertical units at all and hence the
+proj does not handle vertical units at all and hence the

 Scaling of output units can be done by applying the